beckym223/manual_work/E6_long_edited.md

 any case, the test question is whether with full information about the two alterna- tives labor would accept the second one-
-2 Phillips himself is not a prophet of the doctrine asso- ciated with his curve.
-His 1958 article was probably the most influential macro-economic paper of the last quarter century.
-But Phillips simply presented some  striking empirical findings, which others have replicated many times for many economies.
-He is not responsible for the theories and policy conclusions his findings stimulated.

 ### ---Economics-1972-0-07.txt---